About Us

 No wonder then, with this type of thinking at the pinnacle of the industry, only 15-17 percent of people who start snowboarding and skiing continue.*

-The content of instruction must rest on a firmer foundation than the egos of the people teaching it, or the numbers aren't going to get any better, any time soon.
+The content of instruction must rest on a firmer foundation than the authority of the people teaching it or the numbers aren't going to get better, any time soon.
+It also has to be vaild.

 Respectfully,